OVAL-Community/OVAL/guidelines/community-organization/community-members.rst

+.. _community-members:

 Community Members
 =================

-Description of role.
+Community Members are responsible for maintaining OVAL and these governance processes by creating issues, reviewing issues, creating change proposals, collaborating on change proposals, reviewing change proposals and generally contributing to this consensus-driven process.

 Join Us
 -------

-Invitation to join community with suggestions (join the mailing list, raise issues, etc.)
+TODO: Invitation to join community with suggestions (join the mailing list, raise issues, etc.)